gkondayya/Hackathon/README.md

 # Hackathon
-This repository is created to faciliate the coordinated development of code for Grey Atoms Hackthon
+This repository is created to faciliate the coordinated development of code for Grey Atoms Hackathon